KIDO BUTAI

 run and GUITARRO is forced deep.
 Later, GUITARRO avoids depth charge and

-aircraft attacks and escapes to Australia.
+aircraft attacks and escaped to Australia.

 4 June 1944:

-Arrives at Takao, Formosa.
+Arrived at Takao, Formosa.
 KAIYO rejoins the convoy after

 8 June 1944: